Using Contracted Solution Graphs for Solving Reconfiguration Problems: Introduction

+In Section~\ref{sec:chordalgraphs} we apply the DP method to show that, for all $k\geq 3$, {\sc $\C_k$-Reachability} is polynomial-time solvable for $(k-2)$-connected chordal graphs.
+Chordal graphs form a well-studied graph class; see e.g.~\cite{BLS99} for more information.
+As unit interval graphs are chordal, the example given in Section~\ref{sec:badexamples} implies that we need to exploit the structure of chordal graphs further in combination with applying the DP method.
+The idea is to show that it suffices to compute the contracted solution graphs only partly.
+In order to do this we introduce the new notion of injective neighbourhood property of contracted solution graphs for {\sc $\C_k$-Reachability}, which helps us to characterize contracted solution graphs if the original graph~$G$ is chordal and $(k-2)$-connected.

 As the proof for the PSPACE-completeness result for bipartite graphs from~\cite{BC09} can be easily modified to hold for $(k-2)$-connected bipartite graphs, our result for $(k-2)$-connected chordal graphs cannot be extended to $(k-2)$-connected perfect graphs.
-On the positive side, {\sc $\C_k$-Connectivity} is polynomial-time solvable on chordal graphs.
-This is due to a more general result of Bonamy et al.~\cite{BJLPP14}, which implies that for a chordal graph $G$, $\C_k(G)$ is connected if and only if $G$ has no clique on more than $k-1$ vertices.
-Hence, our result can be seen as an extension of this result if in addition $(k-2)$-connectivity is imposed.
-Our result on {\sc $\C_k$-Reachability} on $(k-2)$-connected chordal graphs is also the first time that dynamic programming over tree decompositions is used to solve the general version of a PSPACE-complete reachability problem in polynomial time for a graph class strictly broader than trees.
-In Section~\ref{s-discussion} we discuss possible directions for future work.
+Our result cannot be extended to all chordal graphs either: recently, Hatanaka, Ito and Zhou~\cite{HIZ17b} solved an open problem posed in the conference version of our paper~\cite{BP16} by proving that {\sc $\C_k$-Reachability} is PSPACE-complete for chordal graphs if $k$ is a sufficiently large constant.
+We note that in contrast, {\sc $\C_k$-Connectivity} is polynomial-time solvable on chordal graphs.
+This is due to a more general result of Bonamy et al.~\cite{BJLPP14}, which implies that for a chordal graph $G$, $\C_k(G)$ is connected if and only if $G$ has no clique with more than $k-1$ vertices.